• home

 • Studies for Windows II 2006

-• biography
+• exhibitions

 • bibliography

-• press
+• book

 • contact

-Doors I - Cycle, 1981, acrylic on aluminum, 84 x 46 x 15 inches
+Doors I—Cycle, 1981, Acrylic on aluminum, 84 x 46 x 15 inches

 Wardlaw’s visual language refuses to declare the superiority or separateness of painting and sculpture.
 Symbolic and metaphysical translations are similarly open-ended.